 The dimensions and tolerances of the bore diameter, outer diameter, and width are selected based on the dimensions and material of the shaft and housing.
 Temperature changes can affect the bearing internal clearance if there are differences in linear expansion coefficients of the shaft, housing, and bearing materials.

 Dimensional tolerance, retainer, clearance, preload, and lubricant are selected based on speed, rotation precision, and rotation conditions (continuous/intermittent/ back and forth/outer or inner ring rotation).

-When an application is noise sensitive, it is necessary to take bearing noise characteristics, lubricants, and preloads into account.
+When an application is a noise sensitive, it is necessary to take bearing noise characteristics, lubricants and preloads into account.
 Care must be taken during installation and handling.
 Improper installation, handling damage, or contamination could worsen the noise level.
 Life

 Although rating life is defined in JIS B 1518, life can be defined in various ways because it is affected by the application and the progress of degradation for the required performance level (noise, torque, runout, etc.) for each customer.
 The various types of life include rating life, noise life, performance life, and lubricant life.

 In recent years, various regulations have been established for environment, health and safety.
 It is necessary to confirm if regulated substances listed in the laws are present or not.
 Substances harmful to the environment and humans are restricted.